 Parents can co-operate by encouraging their children to abide by the school rules and by visiting the school when requested to do so by the principal or members of staff and by ensuring that homework is allocated due time and effort by their child.

 To avoid disruption to classes, parents wishing to contact a member of staff must contact the school outside class times to make an appointment.

 Parents should inform the class teacher of any circumstances which might affect a pupil’s behaviour or academic performance.

 In accordance with the Dept. of Education Guidelines one Parent / Teacher meeting is held annually to discuss pupils’ progress.
 A second Parent / Teacher meeting is held during school hours at the request of parents.
 Staff are always available by appointment to meet a parent where necessary.
 At the end of the school year a formal report of a pupil’s progress is forwarded to parents / guardians.

-Our Child Safeguarding Statement can be accessed by clicking the link below.
+The following policies/statements can be accessed by clicking the link below.

 It is in the interests of pupils, parents and teachers that good relations should exist between home and school.

 The teachers are willing to discuss any problems which may arise from time to time.
 With mutual respect and goodwill, most problems can be resolved readily.

 1. A parent who wishes to make a complaint should meet the class teacher with a view to resolving the complaint.
 2. If the matter is not resolved, the parent should meet with the principal.
 3. If the complaint is still not resolved, parents should meet with the Chairperson of the Board of Management.

 Copies of the schools Anti-Bullying, Child Protection, Enrolment, Homework and Discipline Policy Statements are available in the school for inspection by any parent / guardian.
 Please contact the Principal to arrange an appointment to view these documents if you wish to do so.